 In Thai Massage, quantity does not equal quality

-However this does not mean that in Chiang Mai you also get the best quality of massage compared to anywhere else in the world.
+But this does not mean that in Chiang Mai you also get the best quality of Thai Massage compared to anywhere else in the world.
 Quantity does not necessarily equal quality.

-When people come to Thailand for the first time, or if they just spend a short time here, they are generally very impressed by any Thai Massage.
+When people come to Thailand for the first time, or if they just spend a short time there, they are typically very impressed by any Thai Massage.

-It is new, it is really different, it seems exotic, and the reaction is often “amazing“, “impressive“, “far out“, etc. But those of us who have lived here for some time have become more discriminating.
+It is new to them, it is really different, it seems exotic, and their reaction is often “amazing“, “impressive“, “far out“, etc.

-After some time you cannot help but notice that most Thai Massage sessions are pretty much on auto pilot, one-size-fits-all sessions.
+After some time you cannot help but notice that most Thai Massage sessions are pretty much on autopilot, one-size-fits-all affairs.